Elio Fiorucci: New York store

 In 1976, the Fiorucci brand was taken to New York, with a retail store on East 59th Street.
 Its interior was part designed by Ettore Sottsass and it became part of the ascendent disco culture – the opening party was held at Studio 54 and Fiorucci chartered a jumbo jet to fly in his Italian guests.
 Like his Milan stores, this became a place for people to hang out and the store offered free espresso and music from resident DJs – it became known as the daytime Studio 54 because of the disco crowd that gathered there.

 Fiorucci became friendly with Andy Warhol and gave him a free office in the store in order to set up Interview.
 Warhol described the store as fun, saying: "That's all I ever wanted, all plastic".
-Fioruchi and his brand were subjects of a book by Warhol's friend and chronicler of L.A. nightlife Eve Babitz.
+Fiorucci and his brand were subjects of a book by Warhol's friend and chronicler of L.A. nightlife Eve Babitz.
 Fiorucci also offered wall space to artist Keith Haring and gave retail concessions to designers Anna Sui and Betsey Johnson.
 Famous patrons included Elizabeth Taylor, Jackie Onassis and Cher, and the teenage Marc Jacobs also spent time there.